‘It means so much’: Lost dog tag returned to family after being pulled from sand on Wareham beach

 WAREHAM, MASS.
-(WHDH) - A man with a metal detector made an incredible find on Little Harbor Beach in Wareham.
-The man came across a missing dog tag from decades ago.
+(WHDH) - A man with a metal detector made an incredible find on Little Harbor Beach in Wareham — a missing military ID dog tag from decades ago.

-The tags belonged to Richard “The Thermometer Man” Porter, who passed away 2-years-ago and after a little research, the man was able to get in touch with Porter’s grandson Daniel Minkle.
+The tags belonged to Richard “The Thermometer Man” Porter, who passed away two years ago and, after a little research, the man who found it was able to get in touch with Porter’s grandson, Daniel Minkle.

 “He found my grandfather’s dog tags from the Air Force,” said Minkle.
-“He was in the Air Force 70-years-ago.”
+“He was in the Air Force 70 years ago.”

 Minkle said he is glad he returned that man’s call.

-“To get something back like this, it means so much it’s was amazing, amazing phone call,” he said.
+“To get something back like this, it means so much, it was an amazing, amazing phone call,” he said.

 Though his family never knew the tag was missing, he said they are happy to have the piece of family history back where it belongs.